wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 ## URN Sub-namespace for WHIP {#urn-whip-subspace}

 WHIP Endpoint utilize URIs to identify the supported WHIP protocol extensions on the "rel" attribute of the Link header as defined in {{protocol-extensions}}.

 This section creates and registers an IETF URN Sub-namespace for use in the WHIP specifications and future extensions.

 ### Specification Template

 Namespace ID:

-      The Namespace ID "whip" has been assigned.
+- The Namespace ID "whip" has been assigned.

 Registration Information:

-      Version: 1
+- Version: 1

-      Date: TBD
+- Date: TBD

 Declared registrant of the namespace:

-      The Internet Engineering Task Force.
+- Registering organization: The Internet Engineering Task Force.

-Designated contact:

-       A designated expert will monitor the WHIP public mailing list, "wish@ietf.org".
+- Designated contact: A designated expert will monitor the WHIP public mailing list, "wish@ietf.org".

 Declaration of Syntactic Structure:

-      The Namespace Specific String (NSS) of all URNs that use the "whip" Namespace ID shall have the following structure: urn:ietf:params:whip:{type}:{name}:{other}
+- The Namespace Specific String (NSS) of all URNs that use the "whip" Namespace ID shall have the following structure: urn:ietf:params:whip:{type}:{name}:{other}.

-      The keywords have the following meaning:
+ - The keywords have the following meaning:

      - type: The entity type.
 This specification only defines the "ext" type.

      - name: A required US-ASCII string that conforms to the URN syntax requirements (see {{?RFC8141}}) and defines a major namespace of a WHIP protocol extension.
 The value MAY also be an industry name or organization name.

      - other: Any US-ASCII string that conforms to the URN syntax requirements (see {{?RFC8141}}) and defines the sub-namespace (which MAY be further broken down in namespaces delimited by colons) as needed to uniquely identify an WHIP protocol extension.

 Relevant Ancillary Documentation:

-      None
+ - None

 Identifier Uniqueness Considerations:

-      The designated contact shall be responsible for reviewing and enforcing uniqueness.
+- The designated contact shall be responsible for reviewing and enforcing uniqueness.

 Identifier Persistence Considerations:

-      Once a name has been allocated, it MUST NOT be reallocated for a different purpose.
+ - Once a name has been allocated, it MUST NOT be reallocated for a different purpose.
-      The rules provided for assignments of values within a sub-namespace MUST be constructed so that the meanings of values cannot change.
+ - The rules provided for assignments of values within a sub-namespace MUST be constructed so that the meanings of values cannot change.
-      This registration mechanism is not appropriate for naming values whose meanings may change over time.
+ - This registration mechanism is not appropriate for naming values whose meanings may change over time.

 Process of Identifier Assignment:

-      Namespace with type "ext" (e.g., "urn:ietf:params:whip:ext") is reserved for IETF-approved WHIP specifications.
+- Namespace with type "ext" (e.g., "urn:ietf:params:whip:ext") is reserved for IETF-approved WHIP specifications.

 Process of Identifier Resolution:

-      None specified.
+ - None specified.

 Rules for Lexical Equivalence:

-      No special considerations; the rules for lexical equivalence specified in {{?RFC8141}} apply.
+ - No special considerations; the rules for lexical equivalence specified in {{?RFC8141}} apply.

 Conformance with URN Syntax:

-      No special considerations.
+ - No special considerations.

 Validation Mechanism:

-      None specified.
+ - None specified.

 Scope:

-      Global.
+ - Global.

+## Registering WHIP Protocol Extensions URIs

+This section defines the process for registering new WHIP protocol extensions URIs with IANA in the "WebRTC-HTTP ingestion protocol (WHIP) URIs" registry (see {{urn-whip-subspace}}).

+A WHIP Protocol Extension URI is used as a value in the "rel" attribute of the Link header as defined in {{protocol-extensions}} for the purpose of signalling the WHIP protocol extensions supported by the WHIP Endpoints.

+WHIP Protocol Extensions URIs have a "ext" type as defined in {{urn-whip-subspace}}.

+###  Registration Procedure

+   The IETF has created a mailing list, "wish@ietf.org", which can be used for public discussion of WHIP protocol extensions proposals prior to registration.
+   Use of the mailing list is strongly encouraged.
+The IESG has appointed a designated expert {{?RFC5226}} who will monitor the wish@ietf.orgg mailing list and review registrations.

+   Registration of new "ext" type URI (in the namespace "urn:ietf:params:whip:ext") belonging to a WHIP Protocol Extension MUST be reviewed by the designated expert and published in an RFC.
+An RFC is REQUIRED for the registration of new value data types that modify existing properties.
+An RFC is also REQUIRED for registration of WHEP Protocol Extensions URIs that modify WHEP Protocol Extensions previously documented in an existing RFC.

+   The registration procedure begins when a completed registration template, defined in the sections below, is sent to wish@ietf.org and iana@iana.org.
+Within two weeks, the designated expert is expected to tell IANA and the submitter of the registration whether the registration is approved, approved with minor changes, or rejected with cause.
+When a registration is rejected with cause, it can be resubmitted if the concerns listed in the cause are addressed.

+   Decisions made by the designated expert can be appealed to the IESG Applications Area Director, then to the IESG.
+They follow the normal appeals procedure for IESG decisions.

+   Once the registration procedure concludes successfully, IANA creates or modifies the corresponding record in the WHIP Protocol Extension registry.
+   The completed registration template is discarded.

+   An RFC specifying one or more new WHIP Protocol Extension URIs MUST include the completed registration templates, which MAY be expanded with additional information.
+These completed templates are intended to go in the body of the document, not in the IANA Considerations section.
+   The RFC SHOULD include any attributes defined.

+###  WHIP Protocol Extension Registration Template

+A WHIP Protocol Extension URI is defined by completing the following template:

+ -   URI: A unique URI for the WHIP Protocol Extension (e.g., "urn:ietf:params:whip:ext:example:server-sent-events").
+ -   Reference: A formal reference to the publicly available specification
+ -   Name: A descriptive name of the WHIP Protocol Extension extension (e.g., "Sender Side events").
+ -   Description: A short phrase describing the function of the extension
+ -   Contact information: Contact information for the organization or person making the registration

 # Acknowledgements